FreelanceProgrammingServices/Toggle-Taskbar-Autohide/README.md

 ![ToggleTaskbarAutohide Logo](demo.gif)

-**A convenient shortcut to directly toggle the "Automatically hide the taskbar in desktop mode" option, with optional system tray shortcut.*
+**A convenient shortcut to directly toggle the "Automatically hide the taskbar in desktop mode" option + additional system tray shortcut.*

 # Implementation Details
 I originally implemented this as a .bat script like so